 Virtually all theatres and cinemas offer lower prices to students – always ask.
 In addition, StudentBeans has an extensive list of theatre and concert student deals.

-Up to 10% off Macs and iPads for students, teachers, and parents of students.
-A special offer until the end of October 2021.
+Up to 10% off Macs and iPads for students, teachers, and parents of students throughout the year.
+In September and October, Apple has additional promotions for students, e.g. free headphones with every purchased computer.
 Go to the Apple for Education website.
 You’ll be asked to sign up (or log in) to the discount scheme Unidays using your uni email address for verification.
 The education discounts will then be automatically applied.